Project overview

 Planning area and route options for the natural gas pipelines as part of the Brandon dispatchable capacity project.
 The natural gas pipeline right-of-way will be routed between the Moore Park primary gate station along TC Energy’s Canadian Mainline and the Brandon generating station.

 The Brandon dispatchable capacity project is made up of three main parts: the planning for new combustion turbine units at the Brandon generating station, electrical transmission and distribution equipment upgrades and planning and routing a right-of-way for new natural gas pipelines in the area.
-The right-of-way, being proposed by Manitoba Hydro on behalf of Centra Gas, will include a natural gas pipeline to deliver non-odourized natural gas from the TC Energy's Canadian Mainline to the Brandon generating station, and an additional natural gas pipeline that will supply odourized natural gas to the Brandon and southwest Manitoba gas distribution system to enhance reliability and capacity in the area.
+The right-of-way, being proposed by Manitoba Hydro on behalf of Centra Gas, will include a natural gas pipeline to deliver non-odourized natural gas from the TC Energy's Canadian Mainline to the Brandon generating station, and a potential additional natural gas pipeline that will supply odourized natural gas to the Brandon and southwest Manitoba gas distribution system to enhance reliability and capacity in the area.

 Required approvals